CloudNetService/juppiter/.github/README.md

 # Juppiter ![workflow status](https://github.com/CloudNetService/juppiter/actions/workflows/build.yml/badge.svg)

-**juppiter** is a simple Gradle plugin for CloudNet 3 which automatically generates the module.json file for your cloudnet module.
+**juppiter** is a simple Gradle plugin for CloudNet 3 which automatically generates the module.json file for your CloudNet module.
 Properties can automatically get detected as well as being specified in the build.gradle of your module project.

 ## Usage